 - Unofficial transcript (upload into the application system before submitting your application).
 Official copies of final transcripts are required upon admission

-- Official GRE scores from ETS** (not accepted for fall 2022 applications)
+- Official GRE scores from ETS** (not accepted for Fall or Spring 2023 applications)

 - Official DuoLingo, TOEFL or IELTS scores for non-native speakers of English

 - Waived for non-native English speakers who have spent four years at an in-residence undergraduate program in the United States.